Do you want to know the different types of owls in Burkina Faso?

 The temptation to intersperse this entire article with puns is almost overwhelming.
 I could just wing it and beak-off about these birds all day long, but I really do give a hoot, and soon you would be talon me to stop it.
 Ok, settle down because that is owl you get. 🙂

-Keep reading to learn about 2 Types of owls found in Burkina Faso!
+2 Types of owls found in Burkina Faso!

 #1.
 African Scops Owl